maxgalloway/MovieServerApp/README.md

 ## setup

-Open the terminal, `cd` to this directory, and run `composer install`
+Open the terminal, `cd` to this directory, and run `composer install` if you put composer in your path, or run `php composer.phar install` if you just have the phar downloaded to this directory.

 This can take a couple minutes.
 When it's done, there will be a new folder in this directory called "vendor"